List of Expenses to Help You Budget the Cost of Moving to Australia.

 Even with a job waiting for you in Sydney, there will be expenses to cover before you get your first paycheck.

-In the post, I’m going to focus only on the cost of moving to Sydney and not cover how much money you will need to be saved once you arrive.
+In the post, I’m going to focus only on the cost of moving to Australia and not cover how much money you will need to be saved once you arrive.

 I have another post that focuses on how much money saved up you will need when you arrive in Sydney.